abhay-rana/component-library/README.md

 <!-- React TextArea -->

-1-> Autogrow textarea
+1-> Auto grow textarea
-2-> have the min row which is the minimum height of the textarea 3-> have the max row which is the maximum height of the textarea after that height if the more content is added then show the scroll bar increase the scroll height but not the height
+2-> have the minimum height of the textarea "minHeight" (compulsory) (in pixels) 3-> have the maximum height of the textarea after that height if the more content is added then show the scroll bar increase the scroll height but not the height "maxHeight"
 4-> max word count also which will stops the writing

 <!-- react Custom Input Floating label-->